ESR-LSRI/2023_NoahL/README.md

 Programs can be found in the "ESR-LSRI" folder.
 Program outputs can be found in the "figures" folder.
 Infographic can be found in "docs".

-Anaconda environment was used for executing python scripts.
+Anaconda environment was used for executing Python scripts.